IDMNYU/audiolab/docs/synths.md

 16. Gain control knob for channel 2

 *Notes:*
-- By lowering the gain knobs and hard-panning channels 1 and 2 to the left and right, respectively, the Dual Mixer can be used as a Dual Voltage-Controlled Amplifier, with the banana jack outputs for "left" and "right" (*3* and *4*) fed back into the Serge system.
+- By lowering the gain knobs and hard-panning channels 1 and 2 to the left and right, respectively, the Stereo Mixer can be used as a Dual Voltage-Controlled Amplifier, with the banana jack outputs for "left" and "right" (*3* and *4*) fed back into the Serge system.
 - The CV input for panning is bipolar (AC), not unipolar (DC).
 To have a DC voltage pan across the entire range, set the knobs opposite their indicator arrows.
 For channel 1, set knob *11* to the far right - a DC voltage at *13* will pan the signal to the left as it rises.
 For channel 2, do the opposite: set knob *12* to the far *left*, and a DC voltage input at *14* will pan the channel signal to the right.
 - The voltage at the output stage of the module is significantly higher than the rest of the synthesizer in order for the TRS outputs to match professional line level (+4dBU).
 This includes the banana jacks!
 - The two TRS outputs of the Stereo Mixer in the IDM analog studio are wired to inputs 1 and 2 on the Behringer mixer.